Scripture Reference:![]()

 God did not just create one or two kinds of birds and a couple of types of fish.
 Genesis 1 says the waters were teeming with fish.
 God demonstrates His infinite creativity in the creatures of the sea and the birds of the air.

-All kinds of creatures live in the sea—some of the smallest and some of the largest, some that are very beautiful, and some that are bizarre, or odd.
+All kinds of creatures live in the sea—some of the smallest and some of the largest, some that are very beautiful, and some that are bizarre or odd.
 The smallest creatures that live in the sea are tiny, microscopic, single-celled forms of life, such as bacteria, protozoa, and algae.
-Not all algae are tiny, however, although many have only a single cell.
+However, not all algae are tiny, although many have only one cell.
 Seaweeds, which grow to be many feet in length, are algae.
-There are invertebrates such as sponges, jellyfish, clams, oysters, sea urchins, sea cucumbers, starfish, sea lilies, lobsters, worms, snails, and many more.
+Invertebrates include sponges, jellyfish, clams, oysters, sea urchins, sea cucumbers, starfish, sea lilies, lobsters, worms, snails, and many more.

 What else does the Bible have to say about fish and birds?